Do I Have to Reply to Thank You Emails?

 I am a huge proponent of taking the time to say “Thank you!”
 Certainly, if someone has replied to an email request or has done something nice for you online (processed your order quickly, replied promptly to a customer service request, took the time to respond to your questions), then a quick thank you would be nice.
 And appreciated.

 Why do some struggle with the process of thanking and being thanked?
-Not sure.
-What I can tell you, based on the emails sent to me here at NetManners.com and over at BusinessEmailEtiquette.com, is that folks are uncomfortable with the thanking gig.
+I’m really not sure.
+Based on the emails sent to me here at NetManners.com and over at BusinessEmailEtiquette.com, I can tell you that folks are uncomfortable with the thanking gig.

-Being NetManners is about “every day email etiquette”, that’s the point ov view we’ll discuss here today.
+Being NetManners is about “everyday email etiquette,” that’s the point of view we’ll discuss here today.

 Do you thank someone for sending you a thank you email?

 How much back and forth is required before safely assuming everyone has been thanked and welcomed enough?
-There is a point in every communication where replying is not constructive or has no value other than to repeat the obvious.
+There is a point in every communication where replying is not constructive or has no value other than repeating the obvious.

 I get thanked all the time by kind folks who ask for my advice.
 I don’t respond with a “You’re Welcome” unless the Sender’s thank you email included either additional questions or comments that I feel I can add to the conversation by replying.

-Then there are those that, unfortunately, are too curt and to the point and come off as terse or demanding.
-Boy, wouldn’t a thank you or “you’re welcome” soften their communication style, right?
+Then some are too curt and to the point and come off as terse or demanding.
+But, boy, wouldn’t a thank you or “you’re welcome” soften their communication style.

 Whatever your style, it will reflect on what you will be like to communicate with.
-Thank yous are a simple common courtesy that are most definitely worth taking the time to type those 9 little letters for the result provided.
+Thank yous are a simple common courtesy that is most definitely worth taking the time to type those 9 little letters.

 Thank Yous are Time Well Spent

-Especially now with everyone’s schedules and lives upturned, there is a lot more thanking going on.
+Especially now, with everyone’s schedules and lives upturned, there is a lot more thanking going on.
 And for a good reason.
 I see folks going above and beyond all day.
 They deserve thank yous so that they know their efforts are appreciated.